 What’s Changed

 The Portuguese parliament has approved legislation extending the residency period required for naturalization from five to ten years.
-This change is currently awaiting presidential approval, which many observers consider a formality at this point.
+This What’s Changed

 What Hasn’t Changed

-• The right to live in Portugal indefinitely (with standard renewals)
+- The right to live and work in Portugal

-Your first permit remains valid for two years, then renews for three years.
-At the five-year mark, permanent residency becomes available, offering greater stability and significantly more flexibility to spend time outside Portugal—up to 24 consecutive months or 30 months total within a three-year period.
+Your first residence permit is valid for two years, then renews for three.
+At the five-year mark, permanent residency becomes available — more on that below.

 How Different Groups Are Affected